nexcess/nexcess-api-docs/site/toggle-app-update-settings.md

-Portal: Cloud Accounts
+Portal: Sites
 ----------------------

 **since** 0.0.0

-cloud-account:toggle-app-update-settings
+site:toggle-app-update-settings
 ========================================

-Toggles auto-update settings for a cloud account's installed app.
+Toggles auto-update settings for a Site's installed app.
 Currently, applies only to WordPress apps.

 This request is queued, meaning it will be completed out-of-band from the current request.
 The response payload will describe the requested task, and will also include a Location header that can be polled to determine the status of the task. @see task:show.

-**Endpoint**: POST /v1/cloud-account/{id}/app/core-updates
+**Endpoint**: POST /v1/site/{id}/app/core-updates

 **Access**: service edit permissions